Aaron Boone: Houston Astros (2009)

 On December 18, 2008, Boone signed a one-year $750,000, plus incentives, deal with the Houston Astros.
 He played in only 10 games in 2009, reaching base only once—on a hit by pitch—in 14 plate appearances.

-In March 2009, Boone underwent open-heart surgery to replace a bicuspid aortic valve, a condition that he has been aware of since childhood but which routine tests indicated had recently worsened.
+In March 2009, Boone underwent open-heart surgery to replace a bicuspid aortic valve, a condition that he has been aware of since childhood, but which routine tests indicated had recently worsened.
 Boone stated that doctors told him he could play baseball when he recovered, but he was not sure if he would choose to do so.
 Boone returned to baseball on August 10, when he began his rehabilitation with the Corpus Christi Hooks, the Astros' Double-A minor league affiliate.
 He played five innings and was hitless in two plate appearances.
 Boone stated after the game that his goal was to return to the major leagues by September 1, the date that major league rosters expand.
 Boone was activated on September 1, and added to the Astros' expanded roster.
 On September 2, Boone made his season debut, playing at first base and going 0 for 3.
-On September 16, Boone stated that he was leaning towards retirement, and on October 4 he played his last game.
+On September 16, Boone stated that he was leaning towards retirement, and on October 4, he played his last game.

 Broadcasting career

 Boone served as a guest analyst for the MLB Network coverage of the 2009 ALCS between the New York Yankees and Los Angeles Angels of Anaheim.

 On February 23, 2010, Boone announced his retirement and that he would become an analyst for ESPN.
 Boone appeared on Monday Night Baseball and for Baseball Tonight's pregame show on Sunday night.
 Boone called the 2014 and 2015 World Series for ESPN Radio with play-by-play announcer Dan Shulman.
-He and Jessica Mendoza became color commentators on Sunday Night Baseball with Shulman in 2016.
+Jessica Mendoza and he became color commentators on Sunday Night Baseball with Shulman in 2016.
 Boone and Shulman continued to call World Series games for ESPN Radio through 2017.

 Managerial career

 2018 season

-After the 2017 season, the Yankees decided not to retain Joe Girardi as their manager.
-The Yankees hired Boone to succeed him on December 4, 2017.
+After the 2017 season, the Yankees decided not to retain Joe Girardi as their manager; they hired Boone to succeed him on December 4, 2017.
 The Yankees started the 2018 season with a 6–1 win against the Toronto Blue Jays on March 29, 2018.
 On September 2, 2018, Boone was suspended for one game for making illegal contact with an umpire.
 He finished his first season with a 100–62 record, good for second in the American League East, and led the Yankees to the wild card game against the Oakland Athletics, despite losing star outfielder and team leader Aaron Judge for two months with a wrist injury.
 On October 3, 2018, the Yankees defeated the Athletics 7–2 to advance to the American League Division Series, giving Boone his first postseason win as a manager.
-The Boston Red Sox eliminated the New York Yankees three–games–to–one in the American League Division Series.
+The Boston Red Sox eliminated the New York Yankees three–games–to–one in the American League Division Series en route to a World Series victory.